SyneruJDorner/Rust_Raytracing/README.md

 - Look into glTF { https://www.khronos.org/gltf/ }.
 - Threading and Multi-Core Processing.
 - General Optimizations.
-- Debugging AABB.
 - BVH
 <br/>

 **How to run:**<br/>
 - Have Rust installed.
 - Navigate to the cloned directory.
-- Run it using the command "cargo run .\main.rs".
+- Run it using the command "cargo run --release".
 - This will generate an image titled "image.ppm" format, you may will need a Mac to open it or use a website to open and view it.
 <br/>